-Beasley: There is a virtuous cycle of and the Board of Directors at Olympus, and I believe this process is very effective.
+Beasley: There is a virtuous cycle of feedback between the executive team and the Board of Directors at Olympus, and I believe this process is very effective.
 While the executive team regularly reports key initiatives and performance indicators to the Board, other opportunities are in place for sharing more detailed information when the need arises.
 I believe the Board is able to grasp important issues extremely well thanks to the depth of communication between directors and the executive team.